hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 }
 ```

-**Note**: Just like `variables.tf`, this configuration could go in your `main.tf` file.
+**Note:** Just like `variables.tf`, this configuration could go in your
-  `main.tf` file.
-We recommend putting outputs and variables in a separate files
+  `main.tf` file. `main.tf` file.
+We recommend putting outputs and variables in
-  to to keep things organized.
+  a separate files to to keep your configuration organized.

 ### Output Names

 This defines an output variable named "ip".
 The name of the variable must
 conform to Terraform variable naming conventions if it is to be used as an input
 to other modules.
 The `value` field specifies what the value will be, In this
-case, we're outputting the `public_ip` attribute of the elastic IP address.
+case, the example configuration outputs the `public_ip` attribute of the elastic
+IP address you added earlier.

 Multiple `output` blocks can be defined to specify multiple output variables.